broadwayinc/skapi-documentation/realtime/post.md

 [`postRealtime()`](/api-reference/realtime/README.md#postrealtime) method can be used directly from the form element as shown in the example above.
 [`postRealtime()`](/api-reference/realtime/README.md#postrealtime) takes two arguments:
 - `message`: The data to be sent to the recipient.
 It can be any JSON parsable data, or a SubmitEvent object.
-- `recipient`: The user ID of the recipient.
+- `recipient`: The user ID of the recipient or the name of the group the user have joined.

 When the message is sent successfully, the method will return the following object:
 ```ts